-This past year I’ve had the pleasure of traveling to make portraits of my photography clients.
-As a destination wedding and portrait photographer, it’s always such a joy to make photos of my clients in the places that matter most to them.
+This past year I’ve had the pleasure of traveling to make Seattle Washington Couples Portraits of my wedding clients.
+As a destination wedding and portrait photographer, it’s always such a joy to take photos of my clients in the places that matter most to them.

-For their portrait experience, they wanted to explore some of their favorite places in Seattle where they love to spend their free time with one another.
+For their Seattle Washington Couples Portraits, they wanted to explore some of their favorite places in Seattle where they love to spend their free time with one another.

 We walked through some of their favorite neighborhoods, explored parks near their home and checked out some of their favorite places for a good drink.